Maagans/Projekt-tool/README.md

 ---
 ## Troubleshooting
-- `FATAL: database "projekt-tool" does not exist`: Make sure you created the database before running `setup-db.sql`.
+- `FATAL: database "projekt-tool" does not exist`: Make sure you created the database before running `npm run migrate`.
 - `Authentication failed: Token is invalid`: Clear your browser's local storage after resetting the database so the frontend requests a fresh session.
-- Re-run `psql -U cs -d "projekt-tool" -a -f setup-db.sql` whenever you need to rebuild the schema; it is safe to execute multiple times.
+- Need to rebuild everything?
+Re-run `npm run migrate` followed by `npm run seed:admin`.
+A legacy `setup-db.sql` script still exists for special cases, but the migration workflow is the supported path.

 Happy reporting!